joncampbell123/dosbox-x/README.md

-For further information on international support and regional settings of DOSBox-X, such as steps to create DOSBox-X language files or use external keyboard files in DOSBox-X, as well as support for the Euro symbol and country-specific date and time formats, please look at the guide [Regional settings in DOSBox-X](https://dosbox-x.com/wiki/Guide%3ARegional-settings-in-DOSBox%E2%80%90X.html) in the [DOSBox-X Wiki](https://dosbox-x.com/wiki).
+For further information on international support and regional settings of DOSBox-X, such as steps to create DOSBox-X language files or use external keyboard files in DOSBox-X, as well as support for the Euro symbol and country-specific date and time formats, please look at the guide [Regional settings in DOSBox-X](https://dosbox-x.com/wiki/Guide%3ARegional-settings-in-DOSBox%E2%80%90X) in the [DOSBox-X Wiki](https://dosbox-x.com/wiki).
+For more information on East Asian (Chinese/Japanese/Korean) language support, see the [East Asian language and system support](https://dosbox-x.com/wiki/Guide%3AEast-Asian-language-support-in-DOSBox%E2%80%90X) guide page.